Creating Community: We Are All Here

 We are a country where people of all backgrounds, all nations of origin, all languages, all religions, all races can make a home.Hillary Clinton

-Visitors are invited to sketch works of art in the gallery with provided materials at a sketching table.
-Bring your finished drawing to the visitor services desk and the Nasher Museum will post it to social media!
-We will also display visitors’ sketches on the Alcove Wall, around the corner from Creating Community: We Are All Here.
+Visitors were invited to sketch works of art in the gallery with provided materials at a sketching table.
+The Nasher Museum posted some of the finished drawings on social media.
+We also displayed visitors’ sketches on the Alcove Wall, around the corner from Creating Community: We Are All Here.
 Visit #creatingcommunity on Instagram to see sketches by other museum visitors.

 Read a Book …